-- 6 Select ∧ or ∨ for additional data screens. - 7 If necessary, select ••• to view menu options such as alerts and data fields. - 8 Select to stop the activity timer.

-TIP: Before you save this ride and share it on your Garmin Connect account, you can change the ride type.
-Accurate ride type data is important for creating bike friendly courses.

-9 Select Save Ride.
+- 6 Swipe left or right to view additional data screens. - You can swipe down from the top of the data screens to view the widgets. - 7 If necessary, tap the screen to view status overlay data (including battery life) or return to the home screen. - 8 Select to stop the activity timer. - TIP: Before you save this ride and share it on your Garmin Connect account, you can change the ride type.
+Accurate ride type data is important for creating bike friendly courses. - 9 Select Save Ride. - 10 Select ✓.